 Royal Commission into Child Sex Abuse

-The Commission will prepare its findings in due course, and it is likely that those findings will assist abuse survivors from HMAS Leeuwin in their efforts to obtain justice in the future.
+The Commission found there was widespread abuse and this has assisted abuse survivors from HMAS Leeuwin in their efforts to obtain justice in the future.